ManApart/quest-command/notes.md

 #### Climbing
 - You can jump down if a location is below you, you'll take damage based on your agility + the distance to fall (jump down locations added in link)
-- Convert climbing paths to generic paths with directions dictating next path instead of up/down only?
 - Burning the apple tree branches should make the user fall
-- Climb paths should be capable of one step that is both top and bottom (for stairs and ladders)

 ### Validation tools